JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 <note>

  * When selecting the build configuration, take your [clean-up policy settings](clean-up.md) into account.
-   Builds are cleaned and deleted on a regular basis, thus the build configuration could become dependent on a non\-existent build.
-When artifacts are taken from a build with a specific number, then the specific build will not be deleted during clean\-up.
+   Builds are cleaned and deleted on a regular basis, thus the build configuration could become dependent on a non-existent build.
+When artifacts are taken from a build with a specific number, then the specific build will not be deleted during clean-up.
  * If both a dependency by sources and a dependency by artifacts on the last finished build are configured for a build configuration, then artifacts will be taken from the build with the same sources.
 </note>